Gravitational wave propagation in bigravity in the late universe: Review of the bigravity framework

 where $k=|\textbf{k}|$ is the wavenumber, a prime denotes derivative with respect to conformal time $\eta$, $y\coloneqq b/a$ is the ratio between the scale factors, and the coupling $\lambda(y)\coloneqq \beta_1 y+\beta_2 (1+c)y^2+\beta_3 c\, y^3$ originates from the interaction terms in the bigravity action \eqref{Eq:BimetricAction}.
 Here, $\pi_{\textbf{k}}(\eta)$ is the Fourier transform of the anisotropic stress of matter.
+We note that these equations hold for any general perturbed cosmological background of the form~\eqref{Eq:PerturbedFLRWmetrics} (that is, regardless of the specific functional form of $a(\eta)$, $b(\eta)$, $c(\eta)$).
 For a detailed derivation of the system \eqref{Eq:SystemTensorPerthH}, we refer the reader to Refs.~\cite{Lagos:2014lca, Amendola:2015tua, Brizuela:2023uwt}.
 Since matter fields only couple to $h_{\textbf{k}}$, this is the only tensor mode directly relevant for gravitational wave detection.

 Let us rescale $h_{\textbf{k}}$ and $\tilde{h}_{\textbf{k}}$ by their respective scale factors, in analogy with the definition of the Mukhanov-Sasaki variables in GR, we define $\mu_{\textbf{k}}\coloneqq a\, h_{\textbf{k}}$ and $\tilde{\mu}_{\textbf{k}}\coloneqq b\, \tilde{h}_{\textbf{k}}$.
 In terms of these variables, the system~\eqref{Eq:SystemTensorPerthH} reads